 On a daily basis, this model is comfortable, but I’d actually suggest limiting how much you’re wearing them for daily wear.
 Since they have a slightly higher price point, you’ll get more out of this model if you only train in them.

-Their mesh upper and foam Powerflow midsole couple susceptible to breaking down early if you’re getting them wet and muddy when wearing them on a daily basis.
+Their mesh upper and foam Powerflow midsole are susceptible to breaking down early if you’re getting them wet and muddy when wearing them on a daily basis.

 Inov-8 F-Lite 260 V2 Sizing